Psion Series 3: Psion Series 3mx

 The Series 3mx takes a CR2025 backup battery which is larger than the CR1620 that is used for the previous series 3 Psion models.

 Like many other Series 3 models, the 3mx uses an infrared port which can be used to transfer data between two devices.

 The ability to browse the World Wide Web on the device was also available through the STNC HitchHiker mobile browser, although it was only available for use with an external modem.
 Due to the monochrome (black and white) screen, this was often not the most practical way to browse the web.

 Accessories

 Software packs

 Software packs were optional extras.
 Software was available from Psion PLC or from third parties, such as Purple Software, PsionPages or Widget UK.
 In later years software became available via download.

 The software memory unit slots into either of two bays: there is one bay hidden by a swivel locking door at each end of the Series 3 models.
-A Mob-i-Mail software package was used to enable sending email via Short Message Service (SMS) and Mobitext networks.
+A Mob-i-Mail software package was used to enable sending email via Short Message Service (SMS) and Mobitex networks.

 The spell software pack is for the early models that did not have a spell checking facility preloaded.